isaacnmm/pestpolicy-hugo2XX/content/posts/are-crickets-good-or-bad/index.md

 ###  3. Competition with Native Species

-In some cases, non
-- native cricket species can outcompete native species, potentially leading to imbalances in local ecosystems.
+In some cases, non-native cricket species can outcompete native species, potentially leading to imbalances in local ecosystems.

 This competition for resources can negatively impact the survival of native insects and disrupt the delicate equilibrium of natural habitats.